lwojcik/github-action-feed-to-social-media/README.md

 4. Adjust available webhook settings.
 When done, click **Copy Webhook URL** - that's the URL you have to provide for the Action to post on your channel.

 - `discordEnable` - enables / disables posting to Discord.
 Default: `false`
+- `discordPostFormat` - custom Discord message format.
+Optional.
+If used, it overrides `customPostFormat` setting
 - `discordWebhookUrl` - webhook URL to use for posting.
 Example: `https://discordapp.com/api/webhooks/123456`

 ### Slack settings